ChiragBellara/Bias_Detection_And_Mitigation_In_LLMs/README.md

     <div>Stereotype and Anti-stereotype scores for various models, </br>calculated using log-probability of the model producing a stereotyped outcome.</div>
 </div>

+### Project Update 3
+Now that we have proven the presence of bias and also quantified the bias present, the last step is to suggest strategies to minimize the bias.
+For this, we present two methods,
+1. Counterfactual Data Augmentation
+2. IBM's AI Fairness 360 toolkit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Conclusion
 <p align="right">(<a href="#readme-top">back to top</a>)</p>